dmferrari/lite_logger/README.md

 gem 'lite_logger'
 ```

-And then execute:
+And then run:

 ```bash
 bundle install
 ```

-Or install it yourself as:
+Or install it manually with:

 ```bash
 gem install lite_logger